hima-97/ECG-Arrhythmia-Classification/README.md

         - Retrieved the best model estimator (search.best_estimator_) for detailed analysis.

-    The 10 top-ranked features and 84 decision trees were identified as the most optimal parameters.
+    The 10 top-ranked features and a total of 84 decision trees were identified as the most optimal parameters.

     The model performance improved by 4%, showing an overall accuracy of 95.69% and an overall F1 score of 95.37% (weighted average).